ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/README.md

 In this repository, a real use case of factory assembly line AI is implemented from the beginning to the end.
 It demonstrates how Advantech supports customers to construct a production-stage edge AI solution with comprehensive software and hardware solutions.
 The factory operation manger wants to develop and adopt a vision AI solution to improve management efficiency and minimize production downtime with the two following specific objectives.

--	Wondering there is always a WIP at any station.
+-	Monitor if production is running continuously.
 -	Check if a station worker follows guidelines by wearing a cap and/or glove.

 > ### **Step-by-step details are presented in the following sections**